awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 `ElasticInferenceAccelerators`  <a name="cfn-ec2-instance-elasticinferenceaccelerators"></a>
 An elastic inference accelerator to associate with the instance\.
 Elastic inference accelerators are a resource you can attach to your Amazon EC2 instances to accelerate your Deep Learning \(DL\) inference workloads\.
+You cannot specify accelerators from different generations in the same request\.
 *Required*: No
 *Type*: List of [ElasticInferenceAccelerator](aws-properties-ec2-instance-elasticinferenceaccelerator.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)